Pomeranian Philharmonic: Characteristics

 The Pomeranian Philharmonic is a cultural institution which bodies are under the authority of leading Polish Ministry of Culture and National Heritage and Kuyavian-Pomeranian Voivodeship.
 Performances include symphonic concerts, chamber music, and recitals by virtuosos from all over the world.
 On stage Philharmonic concerts are accompanied by Polish or foreign groups, to play at the occasion of jubilees, commemorations and congresses organized by universities and private companies.
 The repertoire includes music of all periods, from medieval to contemporary works.

 The acoustics of the concert hall of the Pomeranian Philharmonic is famous for its quality: concert recordings of classical and contemporary music are often performed there.

 In 2010, the Pomeranian Philharmonic has carried out in their hall 360 concerts, gathering an audience of 79200 people.

 The first director of the Pomeranian Philharmonic was, from 1953 to 1991, Andrzej Szwalbe, who made the orchestra of Bydgoszcz a recognized scene in Europe.
 Since 1991, director is Eleonora Harendarska.

 History

 Municipal Symphony Orchestra

 The first initiative related to set up a Pomeranian Philharmonic was the creation of a local Symphony Orchestra able to perform at a high artistic level: in 1922, one the section of Bydgoszcz's Music Society had an orchestra section under the direction of Zygmunt Urbanyi.
 However, despite strenuous efforts, no symphony ensemble has been created in the 1920s.
-In 1924, the Pomeranian Philharmonic Society was an entity consisting of bands from Bydgoszcz, Grudziadz and Toruń.
+In 1924, the Pomeranian Philharmonic Society was an entity consisting of bands from Bydgoszcz, Grudziądz and Toruń.
 In 1925, an initiative to establish an Orchestra of the Pomeranian Philharmonic Society, composed of professional musicians, failed for public foundings reasons.
 In this situation, the Bydgoszcz Music Society, until 1930, was the only body organizing regular performances: